AdobeDocs/campaign-standard.en/help/administration/using/about-administrating-adobe-campaign.md

 ## Users and security {#users-security}

-Invite users to access the application and manage **security groups**, which are sets of users hsaring the same roles and rights within your organization.
+Invite users to access the application and manage **security groups**, which are sets of users sharing the same roles and rights within your organization.
 By default, Adobe Campaign offers a set of **roles** which allows you to define unitary authorizations assigned to users and user groups.
 Combined with **organizational units**, roles give users a filtered view of the interface and define their access to the different features.

 Campaign standard also allows you to monitor security-related information.
 You can retrieve information regarding data exports performed by users through the **[!UICONTROL Export audits]** screen, and leverage the **[!UICONTROL Licenses]** screen to monitor all the installed Campaign licenses within your organization, as well as different information such as the build number, release version and terms of agreement.